shabin5785/Golang_notes/README.md

 - if we declare a variable outside a function in a file, then that variable has pacakge level scope.
 Same is for a function.
 Its accesible for all files within a package.

 - scope of a variable starts when its decalred. we cannot use if before that.

+- but if we declare a variable in outer scope and use it in a inner scope, then we can define the variable anywhere in outerscope. in outer scope it can be used after declaration line, but in inner scope it can be used anywhere.